-Adding an Input List to the Project
+Adding a Recipe to the Project

-The Input List tool allows you to configure multiple lists of data items that can be written to the controller.
+The Recipe tool allows you to configure multiple lists of data items that can be written to the controller.
 A list is a collection of controller variables that contain preset values that control the components and quantities used in a process.
 Each list includes a name for the list and an array of items consisting of a short text description and a data value.